Scholarship with a Point

 Why Temple Law?
 “Temple has a strong tradition of valuing excellence in teaching and the highest quality scholarship.
 The faculty really demands both, and individual faculty members excel at both,” explains Mandel.
 “Temple itself is a major research university in a city with an abundance of biotech, pharmaceutical, and other high tech firms – the opportunities for interdisciplinary study and cutting edge IP work are truly exceptional.”

-Of course, Professor Mandel has made full use of those opportunities in pursuing his own research.
+Of course, Dean Mandel has made full use of those opportunities in pursuing his own research.
 On the interdisciplinary front, Mandel is exploring the intersections between existing IP law and the growing science of creativity – particularly its psychological and neurobiological origins.
 The work is important because, as Mandel explains, “IP law arose in ignorance of how the mechanism of creativity works.
 Since the fundamental goal of IP law is to maximize innovation, we need to make sure that we understand how innovation happens in the first place.”

 Mandel is also engaged in a related effort, aimed at influencing IP policies based on this fundamental goal.
 In this project, he is developing best practice protocols for governing new and emerging technologies that present human health or environmental risks – for example, advances in molecular products or genetic medicine.
 “Our current approach is episodic at best, and is always reactive rather than proactive.
 I’m looking at what we can do proactively to govern these cutting edge technologies, balancing protection from their risks with space to let them reach their full potential.”
 While the work has serious implications for untold numbers of people, Mandel has to admit that it’s also “really fun.
 It’s exciting to be out in front on both issues, the technology and the law, and to work on how they’ll come together.”

-Of course, Mandel is also committed to developing the full potential – and the scholarly influence – of the Temple Law faculty in his role as Associate Dean for Research.
+Of course, Mandel is also committed to developing the full potential – and the scholarly influence – of the Temple Law faculty in his role as Dean.
 It’s here that he can really advocate for “scholarship with a point” – work that addresses a specific, real-world question and is focused on shaping the law to arrive at the most beneficial conclusion.
 “Scholarship should have real world traction,” he explains.
 “We should ask: what will it improve?
 How will it be implemented?
 Who is my target audience and how can I get to them?”

-For Professor Gregory Mandel, the path to this point has taken him from the tiniest particles to the most distant stars.
+For Dean Gregory Mandel, the path to this point has taken him from the tiniest particles to the most distant stars.
 In similar fashion, his work in the law has returned him once again to the frontiers of what we can know about our world.
 But no matter where Mandel’s intellectual travels have taken him, his path has been illuminated by one profound guiding principle: that what we do should matter in the lives of the real people around us.
-After all, for Professor Gregory Mandel and his colleagues on the Temple Law faculty, improving real lives is always the point.
+After all, for Dean Gregory Mandel and his colleagues on the Temple Law faculty, improving real lives is always the point.